connectome-neuprint/neuVid/documentation/README.md

 When the input file is edited, some `neuVid` scripts need to be rerun, but which scripts depends on which sections were changed.
 Edits to the definitions section require rerunning the `importMeshes.py` script and then the `addAnimation.py` script.
 (If synapses are changed, then the `buildSynapses.py` script must be run before `importMeshes.py`; see the [Synapses](#synapses) documentation.)
 Edits to the animation section require rerunning only the `addAnimation.py` script.

+## Previewing

+For videos more complex than the simplest one, it is useful to see a preview before taking the time to render all the frames.
+The simplest way to do so is to run the interactive Blender application and load the file produced by `addAnimation.py`.
+Press the "Play Animation" button by the timeline to see a low-quality rendering of the animation at near-realtime rates.

+While that approach is a good way to verify many parts of an animation, the rendering does not represent transparency or silhouette shading well.
+To preview the real rendering, another approach is to render only every `n` frames (e.g., `n` of 24 would render on frame per second of final animation, for the default 24 frames per second).
+The `render.py` script supports this approach with the `-j n` (or `--frame-jump n`) argument.

+To render only a single frame, `f`, use `render.py`'s `-s f -e f` (or `--frame-start f --frame-end f`) arguments.

 ## Categories

-The `neurons` key is one example of a *category*.
+The `neurons` key in the simplest video is one example of a *category*.
 Names associated with data, like `anchor`, are defined within a category, and the category determines how that data will be rendered by Blender.

 There are four categories in `neuVid`, each with its own key in the definitions section: